-Citation with stable link: Philip A. Harland, 'Egyptian perspectives: Chairemon on Egyptian temple functionaries (first century CE),' Last modified October 13, 2022, http://philipharland.com/Blog/?p=6711.
+Citation with stable link: Philip A. Harland, 'Egyptian perspectives: Chairemon on Egyptian temple functionaries (first century CE),' Ethnic Relations and Migration in the Ancient World, last modified October 13, 2022, http://philipharland.com/Blog/?p=6711.

 Authors: Chairemon as cited by Porphyry, On Abstinence from Killing Animals 4.6-8.